Usbac/borealis/docs/en/types.md

 customer.name
 ```

-If the object property doesn't exists or if it's private, an error will be thrown.
+If the object property is private, an error will be thrown.

 That can be avoided with the safe dot syntax.
+Which will return null if the property doesn't exists or if it's private.

 ```borealis
 customer?.name